odpi/egeria/open-metadata-implementation/access-services/information-view/docs/user/README.md

 There are 2 ways to interact with Information View OMAS:

 * [topic](/java-events) for receiving events
-* REST API to create
+* REST API to create information views and reports